The Psychology License Map: A State-by-State Guide

 Educational Requirements:

-• Doctoral or EdS degree from an accredited school and APA-accredited program
+• Graduation from an APA-accredited program

 Fieldwork Requirements: